-where (si) determines the value of propulsion, vi.
+where (sn) determines the value of propulsion, vn.
 Note that the dyanmic model of the self-propelled rod captured by the continuous-time Langevin equation in Eq. is now represented by a discrete-time Markov chain model captured by the one-step transition probability in Eq. .
 By understanding how to compute the cost-to-go function for an arbitrary policy, , it is possible to determine the optimal policy, *, by minimizing the cost-to-go function as,38